Emergency Management and Disaster Recovery

 Jennifer Blake and Sarah Hill will outline their roles at Council in response to the recent and devastating Adelaide Hills bushfires in South Australia and discuss Council’s evolving priorities as they begin to transition into recovery mode.

-Jessica Rippon, Kate Crowe and Sandy Stugiss from the Shoalhaven City Council will discuss the proactive role the communications team played during the recent large-scale bushfires in NSW and will give some insight into some of their online efforts to support their local community as they begin the recovery phase.
+Kate Crowe, acting Team Leader Communications and Community Engagement from Shoalhaven City Council discuss the proactive role the communications team played during the recent large-scale bushfires in NSW and will give some insight into some of their online efforts to support their local community as they begin the recovery phase.

 Duration: 90 mins